huy310304/PyTorch-CUDA-ML-Performance/README.md

 ## Acknowledgments

-- Special thanks to Professor Adwait Jog for guidance and support.
+- Special thanks to Professor Adwait Jog for his invaluable guidance and William Kaiser for his gpu-profiling materials.

 - Acknowledgment to the Department of Computer Science at the University of Virginia for providing the necessary resources and GPU servers.